alexpreynolds/biostar-handbook-web/README.md

 1. Don't add data to the github repository, send a link to the data to the maintainer and they will move it to the `www/data` directory of the main site.

+The pages you add above and the changes to them are proposed work.
+The book itself is written from markdown documents in a different repository that is connected directly to the publishing system.
+Once a book chapter is accepted and you wish to participate as an author you can request to work directly from the book's git repository.

 ### Web Content

 Each book chapter typically has at least on web unit associated with it.